Sign in

 honesty

-Take Steps to Avoid Burn Out
+Take Steps to Avoid Remote Work Exhaustion

 All the research on remote working shows that remote workers do more work than workers in a fixed office environment.
 This contrasts the typical stereotype.
 Remote workers are available more often and many struggle to switch off.
 Instead of commuting they do emails over breakfast immediately after waking up.
 Their office may be in their home, hard to shut down for the day.
 Over-communication creates a risk that instant communication is expected.